 Wife: "That's contempt.
 It hurts my feelings when you say it that way.
 Can you rephrase that?"

-Wife: "I'm not debating the facts.
-I'm saying that the way you said it was contemptuous and hurt my feelings.
-I'm asking you to put it in another way."
+Wife: “I’m not debating the facts.
+I’m saying that calling me names is contemptuous and hurts my feelings.
+I’m asking you to put it in another way.”

 3. Don't debate the statement or sentiment.
 Focus on the harmful impact that the words have on you, and ask for a behavior change.